tylim88/Create-Prisma-App/README.md

 - test
 - dev

-prod,test and dev is script is derived from basic script, so that we can standardize how the script run.
-The scripts are mostly structured in the same: prod and test scripts have 99% of similarity, the 1% is test-setup will open server endpoint in browser when it is ready (it will fails to open the browser in Ubuntu but it does no harm) while prod-setup will not; dev has slightly more scripts and much loosely structured so that you can develope with more flexible scripts; while jest only has 2 scripts.
+prod,test and dev are derived from basic script, so that we can standardize how the script run.
+The scripts are mostly structured in the same way: prod and test scripts have 99% of similarity, the 1% is test-setup will open server endpoint in browser when it is ready (it will fails to open the browser in Ubuntu but it does no harm) while prod-setup will not; dev has slightly more scripts and much loosely structured so that you can develope with more flexible scripts; while jest only has 2 scripts.

-When come to applications, prod and test are exactly the same, they both dockerize the nodejs and prisma, dev on the other hand only prisma in the container(prisma currently can only run in docker container).
-The reason behind this architecure is simple, we shouldn't be developing in container environment, we should only dockerize when we want to deliver it, plus develope in container environment add difficulty and slow down the development.
+When come to applications, prod and test are exactly the same, they both dockerize the nodejs and prisma, dev on the other hand only dockerize prisma(prisma currently can only run in docker container).
+The reason behind this architecure is simple, we shouldn't be developing in container environment, we should only dockerize when we want to deliver it, plus develope in container environment add difficulty and slow down the process.
 Jest in the other hand mimic real world interaction and act upon test environment.

-Docker refuse to add key that allows user to run a service or not because the developers want to uphold some silly engineering principle even though it is a highly requested feature https://github.com/docker/compose/issues/1896, I have no choice but to create a new yml file for dev, yes we can use --scale service=0 command, but that doesn't stop docker from building the service and building node every time is not ideal for dev.
+Docker refuse to add key that allows user to run a service or not because the developers want to uphold some silly engineering principle even though it is a highly requested feature https://github.com/docker/compose/issues/1896, I have no choice but to create a seperate docker yml file for dev, yes we can use --scale service=0 command, but that doesn't stop docker from building the service and building node every time is not ideal for dev.

 Please study ./config/dev.env for better understanding on how environment variable works